secworks/siphash/README.md

 ## Status ##

-The core is done and has been tested in FPGAs.
+The core is completed and has been tested in FPGAs.

 ## Usage ##